Jana-Marie/Rainbow-Space-Invader/README.md

 7. repeat from step 2 with new levels (now following 1 & 0.5 , this will the printer affect to build ontop of the first     level)

 Notes: With the settings above the printer should not crash into the levels printed before.
-       The 4 blocks in the corners are there to help align the object (they kind of "mark" the outline of the print)
+       The 4 blocks in the corners are there to help align the object (they kind of "mark" the outline of the print). also they all have to have the same distance to the center of the print, take care of that, if you have to            move them.

 Tested with the Space-Invader by User_4574 http://www.thingiverse.com/thing:35870